ahuggel/pentomino/README.md

 ## Algorithm and design

 The program uses a somewhat optimized (see below) trial-and-error approach, which is implemented as a straighforward recursive algorithm, to find all solutions.
 It consists of a game board and a list of pieces.
 Each piece has a list of all the positions where it can be placed on the board, and a pointer to its current position in that list.
-Each position and the game board are implemented as just an eight byte unsigned integer, and individual bits are set to mark basic squares as occupied.
+A game board requires just one eight byte unsigned integer, and individual bits are set to mark basic squares as occupied.
 The go() function is called 1,277,173 times while the program finds all solutions.

 ```c
 /********************************************************/